2025-2026 Academic Catalog

 The Animal and Poultry Sciences degree provides students with a broad science-based education tailored to meet their needs and career goals.
 The program prepares students for careers in livestock, poultry, and equine industries, and with companion animals, laboratory animals, agribusiness, research, and teaching.
 The curriculum also provides preparation for professional schools including veterinary medicine, medical school and other health professions, as well as graduate school.
 This major combines education in the basic sciences of animal nutrition, genetics, and physiology with management principles as applied to the raising and merchandising of beef cattle, horses, poultry, sheep, swine, and their products, as well as pets and other companion animals.
 Students are encouraged to participate in independent studies, undergraduate research, and internship programs.
 Study abroad opportunities are also available.

 The Animal and Poultry Sciences curriculum allows students to tailor their education to their academic and career goals.
-Students combine an option and an emphasis based on their specific interests.
+The APSC major broadly prepares students for careers related to animal management and production, health and wellbeing.
+For students interested in tailoring their degree, two options are available (choose one):

 Two minors are offered in the Animal and Poultry Sciences program: Animal and Poultry Sciences and Equine Science.
 Both minors require a minimum of 18 credits.
 Minor checksheets can be found at the following website - https://www.registrar.vt.edu/graduation-multi-brief/checksheets.html.